vkakerbeck/tbp.monty/docs/overview/glossary.md

 # Rigid Body Transformation

 Applies a displacement/translation and a rotation to a set of points.
-Every point is transformed in the same way such that the overall shape stays the same (i.e. the relative distance between points is fixed).
+Every point is transformed in the same way such that the overall shape stays the same (i.e., the relative distance between points is fixed).

 # Sensor Module